h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 #### Task
 1. Calculate the total error (bias² + variance) for each validation method
 2. Rank the methods by validation accuracy per computational minute
-3. If you have 30 minutes and need accuracy ≥0.85, which method would you choose?
+3. If you have 30 minutes and need accuracy $\geq 0.85$, which method would you choose?
 4. Plot validation accuracy vs computational cost and identify the Pareto frontier
 5. If you use nested cross-validation, how would you correct for the bias introduced by parameter selection?
 6. Calculate the minimum number of samples needed for each fold to ensure statistical significance with 90% confidence